 Authentication of Documents as Mandated by the Government

 Below is a list of all 50 states and some of their requirements.
 This is not an exhaustive list.
-Due to COVID-19, current process times are inflated.
+Due to post-pandemic delays and staff shortages, current process times are inflated.
 Plan accordingly.
+Use our rush services where available.

 We recommend ordering recently issued vital documents with the current state official's signature on it.
 To order newer vital documents, please check www.vitalchek.com.

-** Concerning notarized documents: every state requires a full notary public statement as required by law.
+** Concerning notarized documents: Signed documents must be notarized according to State law.
+Since the notarization is the driving force behind the Apostille for signed documents, it is critical to be sure your document is properly notarized or face rejection.
+Every state requires a full notary public statement as required by law.
 Notaries should be advised that they must use the full and complete, statutorily appropriate notarial blocks for all documents they notarize.

 Massachusetts: Notarized documents: notarization must fully comply with Massachusetts Notary Law or the document will be rejected.
 Rush services are available.